 For Abnormal Results

 The timeline for conducting the repeat screening/follow-up is indicated in Table 3.
-If the patient was referred to another GP clinic for screening, the onus is on the swabbing GP to follow-up with patients for abnormal results, including making a referral to participating SFL cervical cancer screening Assessment Centres.
-GPs should remind patients to make their own appointment with the Assessment Centre.
+If the patient was referred to another GP clinic for screening, the onus is on the swabbing GP to follow-up with patients for abnormal results, including making a referral to participating SFL cervical cancer screening Assessment Centres

 Table 3: Timeline for Conducting the Repeat Cervical Cancer Screening/Follow-up